AcevedoJetter/spotify-data-analysis/README.md

 # How to run main.py in the terminal

 First, make sure that the `MyData` directory is in the same directory as `main.py`.
 After this, you should run `python3 main.py` and it will create a txt file called `analysis.txt` which will contain the analyzed data after running the functions of `main.py` using the data from the `MyData` directory.

+# analysis.txt

+This file will contain the following: `Total Time Listened, Most Streamed Artist by time, Most Streamed Artist by songs played, Most Streamed Songs by time played, Most Streamed Songs by amount of times played, Percent of songs on shuffle, Percent of songs played offline,Percent of songs online, Reasons a song started, Reasons a song ended`